 Definitions of naturalness

 We propose a taxonomy with two distinct types: Deviation-based naturalness and human-likeness-based naturalness (Figure 2).
-In deviation-based naturalness, naturalness is defined as the deviation from a reference that represents maximum naturalness.
+In deviation-based naturalness, naturalness is defined as the deviation away from a reference that represents maximum naturalness.
 Example instructions for raters could be “Does this voice sound distorted?”, “Does this voice sound unusual?”, or just “Does this voice sound natural?”.
 This conceptualization needs two important specifications: the reference representing maximum naturalness, and the type of deviation.
 In some cases, the reference is explicitly provided e.g. through a comparison or baseline stimulus (see [78]).
 However, in many studies, raters are instructed to use an inner implicit reference that is based on their experience and expectations, e.g., judge whether “it conforms to the expected standard of unimpaired speech” [52].
 The type of deviation is specified through the vocal material.
 It can virtually cover all acoustic features, ranging from specific manipulations (e.g., spectral features or speech rate [79–81]) to complex multivariate vocal patterns (e.g., in distorted or pathological voices [82]).

-Human-likeness-based naturalness defines naturalness by its resemblance to a real human voice.
+Human-likeness-based naturalness defines naturalness by its resemblance to a real human voice and is thus performed as an assessment of a human reference.
 Instructions for raters could be “Does this voice sound like a real human speaker?” or “How human-like does the voice sound to you?”
-Compared to the deviation-based definition, it requires an important additional assumption: the existence of a non-human voice category, and hence a categorical boundary to human voices (although the transition between categories can be continuous).
-In other words, a definition of human-likeness is only meaningful if we assume that voices can be non-human in principle.
-Apart from this important distinction, human-likeness-based naturalness may be seen as a special case of deviation-based naturalness: the reference is a human voice (or listeners´ representation of a human voice), and the deviation lies on the human/non-human spectrum.
+Compared to the deviation-based definition, the concept of human-likeness-based naturalness has an additional necessary and obligatory feature: the existence of a non-human voice space (e.g. artificially generated voice sounds) and occasionally a non-human sound space (voice-like sounds, as in musical sounds or sound patterns).
+This highlights the notion of a categorical boundary to human voices, although the transition between categories can be continuous.
+In other words, a definition of human likeness is only essential if we assume that voices can be non-human in principle.
+Although deviation-based naturalness can, in certain cases, cross the boundary to the non-human voice space as well, this boundary is not essential for the definition of deviation-based naturalness.
+Apart from this critical distinction, human-likeness-based naturalness may represent a special case of deviation-based naturalness: the reference is a human voice (or listeners´ representation of a human voice), and the deviation is primarily assessed along the human/non-human spectrum.
+The above considerations suggest that the human-likeness-based conceptualization is particularly well-suited for research into synthetic voices.

 Vorschlag Tine